gem-pasteur/macsyfinder/doc/system.rst

     </system>

-a system_parser is used to build a system object from it's xml definition
+An object system_parser is used to build a system object from its XML definition file.

-a system as a name based on the file name of the xml definition a system as an attribute inter_gene_max_space which is an integer and 3 kind of genes lists in function of their presence:
+A system is named after the file name of its XML definition.
+A system has an attribute inter_gene_max_space which is an integer, and three kind of components are listed in function of their presence in the system:

-* The genes which must be present in the genome to defined this system.
+* The genes that must be present in the genome to defined this system ("mandatory").
-* The genes which can be presents but not in all cases.
+* The genes that can be present, but do not have to be found in every cases ("allowed").
-* The genes which must not be present.
+* The genes that must not be present in the system ("forbiden").

 .. note::